-Successful policy implementation is crucial to deliver the key objectives of any new policy.
-Inability to successfully deliver policy can waste precious time and resources; and will be unable to affect the desired changes set out through policy creation.
+Successful policy implementation is crucial to delivering the key objectives of any new policy.
+Having the ability to successfully deliver a policy, programme or project can save precious time and resources and help to achieve desired outcomes.

 Reviews from our previous delegates:

 - “Very knowledgeable and engaging tutor – rare combination.
 Clearly explained with plenty of opportunity to discuss.”
 Policy Officer, Parentkind

 - “An invaluable course – insightful and informative, filled with interesting anecdotes and real world examples,” Secretariat and Policy Officer, Cabinet Office

 - “Philip Davis was a very knowledgeable and entertaining teacher about the challenges and successes of policy implementation.”
 Senior Manager Student Policy, Open University

 Dr Davies is a contributor to the original Green and the Magenta books – the core guidance for those in Government writing and evaluating impact assessments.

 From 2000-2007, Dr Davies was a senior civil servant in the UK Cabinet Office and HM Treasury, responsible for policy evaluation and analysis.
 Before joining the Cabinet Office Dr Davies was a University Lecturer in Social and Political Science at the University of Oxford, and he has held academic positions at the University of Aberdeen and the University of California, San Diego.